Macropodinae

 Different common names are used for macropodines, including "wallaby" and "kangaroo", with the distinction sometimes based exclusively on size.
 In addition to the well-known kangaroos, the subfamily includes other specialized groups, such as the arboreal tree-kangaroos (Dendrolagus), which have body masses between 4 and 13 kg, and a relatively long prehensile tail.

+Evolution

+Measurements of dental macrowear and molar coronal height suggests that macropodins experienced a major evolutionary radiation during the middle of the Pliocene epoch, most likely in response to the substantial grassland expansion occurring then.